Leishmaniasis is an infectious disease spread by the bite of the female sandfly.

 Death is usually caused by complications (such as other infections), rather than from the disease itself.
 Death often occurs within 2 years.

 - Deadly infections due to immune system damage

 When to Contact a Medical Professional

-Contact your health care provider if you have symptoms of leishmaniasis after visiting an area where the disease is known to occur.
+Contact your provider if you have symptoms of leishmaniasis after visiting an area where the disease is known to occur.

 - Putting fine mesh netting around the bed (in areas where the disease occurs)

 - Wearing protective clothing

 Public health measures to reduce sandflies are important.
 There are no vaccines or drugs that prevent leishmaniasis.

 Boelaert M, Sundar S. Leishmaniasis.
 In: Farrar J, Hotez PJ, Junghanss T, Kang G, Lalloo D, White NJ, eds.
 Manson's Tropical Diseases.
 23rd ed.
 Philadelphia, PA: Elsevier Saunders; 2014:chap 47.